anttiluode/OriginOfLife/README.md

 **[`origin_of_life_paper.md`](origin_of_life_paper.md)**

 Read the full theoretical framework here.
-It argues that life began not when chemistry became complex, but when a continuous prebiotic oscillatory field preserved a stable topological invariant (a winding number) across a crystallization boundary (a lipid membrane)[cite: 14].
+It argues that life began not when chemistry became complex, but when a continuous prebiotic oscillatory field preserved a stable topological invariant (a winding number) across a crystallization boundary (a lipid membrane).

 ## 🛠️ The Toolkit (Code & Simulators)